 Her passions include weather, Indian food, gardening, and numerous musical genres.
 She has played eight instruments and spent many years immersed in taekwondo and karate.
 As a youth, she was an avid canoeist.

 Publisher Dream Write Publishing (Beyond the Precipice and upcoming books)

 Angie’s Diary E-magazine (articles, book excerpts, short stories)

 - Writers Guild of Alberta (WGA)

 - Edmonton Classical Guitar Society (ECGS)

-An author, editor, teacher, and learning strategist, Eva writes novels about the human condition where her characters deal with adversity common in today’s world, but she has also published short stories in sci-fi, paranormal, and children’s genres.
+An author, editor, teacher, and learning strategist, Eva writes novels about the human condition where her characters deal with adversity common in today’s world, although fantasy and adventure feature in two books soon to be released.
+She has published short stories in sci-fi, paranormal, and children’s genres.

 In 2014, Eva received the Seal of Excellence for the Top 100 Certified Writers at Angie’s Diary Online Magazine (Netherlands).

 In addition to fiction and non-fiction writing, Eva blogs regularly and conducts interviews to promote and celebrate authors (local and international), artists, and local musicians.